West Berkeley, Berkeley, California: Transportation

 In 1876, the Central Pacific Railroad constructed its new main line, part of the transcontinental overland route, along the shoreline.
 A passenger and freight depot was built at Delaware Street.
 This was replaced in 1911 by a depot at 3rd Street and University Avenue.

 Amtrak's Berkeley Station is now located adjacent to this former depot and provides daily train service.

-Local public transportation in the West Berkeley area is provided by Emery Go-Round and AC Transit.
+Local public transportation in the West Berkeley area is provided by AC Transit and Emery Go-Round.

 Industry

 West Berkeley was one of the Bay Area's principal industrial zones up until about the 1960s, after which it began to decline.
 Several well-known companies such as Colgate-Palmolive, Heinz, Canada Dry, Pacific Steel Casting, and Cutter Labs had plants in West Berkeley.
 West Berkeley was also home to Fantasy Studios, a film and music production company.

 The drug manufacturer Bayer, who bought Cutter Labs, has a large manufacturing facility in West Berkeley and is the city's largest private-sector employer.
 In 2009, it contemplated leaving the Berkeley campus to reduce costs, but as of 2014 it has instead expanded its facilities and job footprint.